 - and promotes an innovative cross-disciplinary and skill-based approach to Medieval Studies.

-Students in any field qualify for the minor by meeting the following requirements:
+Students in any major field qualify for the minor by meeting the following requirements: